 This document reviews a typical XML document, the sample XML that immediately follows.
-You might want to place this discussion next to the sample XML so that you can follow the discussion line-by-line.
-If you have any questions about this discussion you may address them to the papiNet Technical Director (mailto:acolman@idealliance.org).
+You might want to place this discussion next to the sample XML so that you can follow the discussion item-by-item.

 The required XML element with attributes for version and encoding is the first line of the XML document.
-There is currently only a single version of xml and while there are several encoding approaches UTF-8 is the approach that is prescribed by the Internet Engineering Task Force (IETF).
-UTF-8 can handle every character, pictograph languages my take up more space but they can be represented.
+While there are several encoding approaches UTF-8 is the approach that is prescribed by the Internet Engineering Task Force (IETF).
+UTF-8 can handle every character, pictograph languages may take up more space but they can be represented.

-The root element of the papiNet envelope (papiNetEnvelope) is shown on line 2.
-If you scan down to line 44 you will find a second "root element".
+The root element of the papiNet envelope (papiNetEnvelope) is shown on item 2.
+If you scan down to item 40 you will find a second "root element".
 The second root element is the root element of the papiNet payload, the business document, which is in this case, "DeliveryMessage".
-These root element share many characteristics, we'll cover them when we discuss lines 3, 4, 5, and 6.
+These root element share many characteristics, we'll cover them when we discuss items 3, 4 and 5.
 A similar discussion will take place with the DeliveryMessage root element.
-Note that line 2 starts with "<" and that a closing ">" does not show until line 6.
-Line 2 is an element and the entries on line 3, 4, 5, and 6 are attributes.
+Note that item 2 starts with "<" and that a closing ">" does not show until item 5.
+Item 2 is an element and the entries on items 3, 4 and 5 are attributes.

-Line 3 indicates that a namespace (without a prefix) is being defined.
+Item 3 indicates that a namespace (without a prefix) is being defined.
 By looking at the attribute value you should be able to determine that this is the namespace for the papiNet envelope.